 - Pharmaceuticals and other trace compounds of emerging concern (CECs) are ubiquitous in wastewater at low concentrations and have unknown effects on aquatic organisms. - The State Water Board is considering developing a Pilot CECs Monitoring Plan for the State. - Region 2's CEC strategy focuses on monitoring/tracking concentrations of constituents with high occurrence and high potential toxicity.
-Much of what the State Water Board is considering for its Pilot Monitoring Plan is already being implemented in Region 2 through the RMP. - The Regional Water Board has stated that voluntary and representative participation in RMP CECs studies is key to avoiding regulatory mandates for CECs monitoring.
-These studies are informational and not for compliance purposes.
-BACWA developed a White Paper on representative participation to be used to support facility selection for these studies.
-It is intended to be a living document with ongoing updates - Microplastics have been a focus of the RMP in recent years.
+Much of what the State Water Board is considering for its Pilot Monitoring Plan is already being implemented in Region 2 through the RMP. - Microplastics have been a focus of the RMP in recent years.
 BACWA has participated in the Workgroup and developed a POTW Fact Sheet.
-One conclusion of the RMP work is that POTWs contribute much lower microplastic loads than stormwater. - DDW has adopted a definition of Microplastics in Drinking Water (may apply to other matrices such as wastewater and stormwater in the future). - The OPC is funding a study in 2021 that will look at microplastic removal through wastewater treatment processes.
-The study will be carried out by SCCWRP and SFEI, and will commence with a pilot study in summer 2021 and full-scale sampling of about 15 facilities in Fall 2021.
+One conclusion of the RMP work is that POTWs contribute much lower microplastic loads than stormwater.